 It should be stressed that this post shows the optimal strategy from a tax point of view, but this needs to be tempered with practicality.
 That is, how much you need to take out of your company to cover your cost of living, how much you feel your hard work is worth, and whether you need to retain money in the company to sustain or grow the business.

-Regardless of what you decide to pay yourself, we would always recommend taking professional, tailored advice from an accountant or specialist tax advisor.
+Regardless of what you decide to pay yourself, we recommend taking professional, tailored advice from an accountant or specialist tax advisor.
 Expenses, benefits, and tax reliefs are notoriously complex, so it’s worthwhile having an expert on hand to guarantee the most tax-efficient outcome.

 Join The Discussion

-Comments (32)
+Comments (34)

 Thanks for the article!
 These tax payment tips will be helpful for my small business accounting UK company.